temporalio/documentation/docs/node/workflow-apis.md

 </details>

-:::caution Disambiguating Confusion
+:::caution Preventing Confusion

 This section only covers Workflow Timers.

-- There is an unrelated [`sleep` utility function](https://nodejs.temporal.io/api/classes/activity.context/#sleep) available in Activity Context that is not durable, but is cancellation aware.
+- There is an unrelated [`sleep` utility function](https://nodejs.temporal.io/api/classes/activity.context/#sleep) available in **Activity Context** that is not durable, but is cancellation aware.
 See [the Activities docs for details](/docs/node/activities).
-- Timers are unrelated to Cron Workflows, which are a Workflow option that you can set for recurring Workflows.
+- Timers are unrelated to **Cron Workflows**, which are a Workflow option that you can set for recurring Workflows.
 See [the Workflows docs for details](/docs/node/workflows).
-- If you need to block for an _indefinite_ period of time instead of a set time, you may want the `condition` API instead.
-See [the Workflow APIs docs for details](/docs/node/workflow-apis).
+- If you need to block for an _indefinite_ period of time instead of a set time, you want the `condition` API instead of a timer.
+See [`condition` docs](#condition).

 :::